dtcenter/MET/met/docs/Users_Guide/mode-td.rst

 };

 The interest_function entries listed above control how much weight is assigned to each pairwise attribute when computing a total interest value for object pairs.
-See Table [table_mtd-3D-Pair-Attribute] for a description of each weight option.
+See :ref:`table_mtd-3D-Pair-Attribute` for a description of each weight option.
 The interest functions may be defined as a piecewise linear function or as an algebraic expression.
 A piecewise linear function is defined by specifying the corner points of its graph.
 An algebraic function may be defined in terms of several built-in mathematical functions.
 See Section [sec:MODE_Scientific-and-statistical] for how interest values are used by the fuzzy logic engine.
 By default, many of these functions are defined in terms of the previously defined grid_res entry.